PayBreak/retailer-integration-guide/index.md

 To integrate with {{ site.data.globals.brandname }} you must send us an initialization request, either through a HTML form post or through our API.

-The easiest way, is to send a HTML form post.
+The easiest way to integrate is to send a HTML form post, though, as mentioned above - it's less secure than the API method.

-You may optionally want to ingreate with your own back office, in which case you will want to use our API.
+You may optionally want to integrate with your own back office, in which case you will want to use our API.

 Task | Done